Jamyth/libs/packages/react-cloud-state/README.md

 // This is not related to Step 4 import { Main as MainComponent } from './component/Main';

-import {registerModule, loading} from 'react-cloud-state';
+import {register, Module} from 'react-cloud-state';
 import {State} from './type';
 import {RootState} from 'util/type'